-The CASP Database is where we have stored key information relating to the over 530 plays we have identified as Canadian Adaptations of Shakespeare, in the full realization that what it means to be either a Canadian or an adaptation of Shakespeare is open to debate.
+The CASP Database is where we have stored key information relating to hundreds of plays we have identified as Canadian Adaptations of Shakespeare, in the full realization that what it means to be either a Canadian or an adaptation of Shakespeare is open to debate.
 The digital archive reproduces information that is also available, in some cases in greater detail, in the hard copy archives we have also collected, archives that will eventually be stored in the University of Guelph Theatre Archives, the largest such archive in Canada.

 We stress that this database is not comprehensive, though we have tried to be as thorough as possible in terms of the information we have collected.
 In many cases, we have been unable to locate specific kinds of information or we are in the process of acquiring information that will be uploaded once it has been evaluated.
 Thus, users should not expect all fields in the database to always necessarily contain complete data.

 Fischlin, Daniel.
 Canadian Adaptations of Shakespeare Project.
 University of Guelph.
 2004. <http://www.uoguelph.ca/sets/sets-daniel-fischlin>.